zuozhenggh/learning-library/solutions-library/jde-move-improve/teardown/teardown.md

 5. Wait for the instance to terminate.
 Once terminated, your instance should be gone from the instance list.

-## Step 2: Delete the Associated Oracle Cloud Infrastructure Resources
+## Task 2: Delete the Associated Oracle Cloud Infrastructure Resources

 1. To delete the virtual cloud network (VCN), on the Oracle Cloud Console home page, click the navigation menu in the upper-left corner and open **Networking** and then select **Virtual Cloud Networks**.